About USETSU presets (English)

 Can I return or get a refund?

-Is the 20% discount on the presets only for new concurrent purchases?
+Is the 20% discount on the presets only for a new bundle purchase?

 The coupon code isn't working.